 Kenton Cool is one of the world’s leading high-altitude climbers and his accomplishments are staggering.
 He has reached the summit of Everest sixteen times, holding the record for the most summits of the world’s highest mountain by a non-Sherpa.
-He was also the first person in history to climb the three Everest peaks — the so-called Triple Crown of Lhotse, Nuptse and Everest – in one climb, a feat previously thought impossible, and is the only Briton to have skied down two 8,000m mountains and is a world renowned mountain guide, achieving unrivalled success with his clients.
+He was also the first person in history to climb the three Everest peaks – the so-called Triple Crown of Lhotse, Nuptse and Everest – in one climb without returning to basecamp, a feat previously thought impossible.
+Kenton is the only Briton to have skied down two 8,000m mountains and is a world renowned mountain guide, achieving unrivalled success with his clients.

 His accomplishments are all the more extraordinary considering an incident in the summer of 1996 which tore Kenton's world apart.

 Whilst climbing in Wales, he broke a handhold on a route aptly called 'Major Headstress' and fell to the ground with such force that he shattered both his heel bones.
 Initially told he would never walk unaided again, Kenton spent four weeks in hospital, had three operations, three and a half months in a wheelchair and months of rehab.
 Today he is still in pain and after a long day in the mountains it's not uncommon to see him struggling to walk or moving around on his hands and knees.
 Yet he still climbs.

 'Why do you do it?' people ask him.
 In his riveting and awe-inspiring motivational keynote speeches, Kenton will tell you why...

 Kenton Cool was first introduced to mountaineering when he read about Hillary and Norgay’s first ascent on Mount Everest in 1953.
 An obsession with rock climbing developed at university and, on graduating, Kenton moved to Sheffield to pursue this further.